This lemon chicken soup is fresh, light, and easy to make! It’s a delicious twist on the classic chicken noodle soup.

 - Remove and discard the bay leaves.
 Stir in lemon zest, lemon juice, and parsley.

-- Leftovers: Leftovers can be refrigerated in an airtight container up to 4 days or frozen for up to 3 months.
+- Leftovers: Leftovers can be refrigerated in an airtight container for up to 4 days or frozen for up to 3 months.

 Keywords: chicken soup, noodle soup, spring soup